I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

-Adam seems very lazy and irresponsible and at time his parents seem frustrated at the fact.
+Adam seems very lazy and irresponsible and at times his parents seem frustrated at the fact.
 He is in contrast to his later ego - the more responsible He-Man.

 With He-Man's immense power it is quite surprising Skeletor has been able to subdue and capture him as many times as he did through the series.
 If he really wanted to, He-Man could have easily decimated Skeletor's entire army with ease.

 As much as He-Man was a powerhouse in the cartoon, he was also a powerhouse in the toy aisles.
-From 1982-1986, He-Man action figures flew off the shelves and was the Golden Age for the show.
+From 1982 to 1986, He-Man action figures flew off the shelves and was the Golden Age for the show.

 Why is it Memorable?

 He-Man was very similar to Conan the Barbarian but was imbued with magical powers and was given a very special sword.
 He had incredible strength and was virtually indestructible.
 He-Man would regularly lift and toss vehicles weighing several tons as if they were nothing and would demolish structures with his bare hands.
 He also pushed a moon off its orbit.

 Each He-Man episode was tied to a moral lesson.
 This involved stuff such as courage, persistence, avoiding drugs and exercising regularly.
 The public service announcements at the end of each episode taught kids to be better citizens.

 The show was very lighthearted in nature but has plenty of action and drama elements as well.

 "Thunder!
 Thunder!
 Thunder!
 ThunderCats!
 Ho!"
 Is among the most iconic phrases and battle cries of the 1980s.